First steps with Pinax

 unsigned int client_flag = 0;

-, python-mysql will now install with the specified sudo python setup.py install
+After a precautionary sudo python setup.py clean, python-mysql will now install with the specified sudo python setup.py install.

 PIL

 For photo support (e.g. uploading photos to your Pinax homepage), Pinax uses the Python Imaging Library. fink installs PIL to /sw/lib/python2.5/site-packages/PIL/ where MacOSX’s own python can’t find it.
-I got PIL source from http://www.pythonware.com/products/pil/ and installed that using sudo python setup.py install
+I got PIL source from http://www.pythonware.com/products/pil/ and installed that using sudo python setup.py install.

 Pinax: install and set up